knowii-oss/knowii/README.md

 - The .env.example file to include the new required environment variables
 - The CONFIGURED_AUTH_PROVIDERS environment variable to list the newly added providers (WARNING: don't forget to also update it on Vercel)
 - The signin-form.tsx component
+- The supabase-db-seed.sql script, in particular the triggers that create/update users and user profiles
 - The technical documentation wiki

 Once done, make sure to restart the local Supabase instance